nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Therefore, my dear brothers and sisters, stand firm.
-Let nothing move you.
+  text: And I pray that you, being rooted and established in love, may have power,
-    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
+    together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 7th February 2021
+subtitle: Sunday worship - 14th February 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!